Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 Need ideas for cheap bird feeders?
 Why go out and buy an expensive bird feeder when you can make one yourself?
 This easy orange bird feeder craft will teach you how, using just a couple of supplies you probably have on hand!

-I love looking after the “wild life” in my neighborhood, especially during cold season when they need it the most.
+I love looking after the “wild life” in my neighborhood, especially during cold season when these little buddies need it the most.
 This fun and easy orange bird feeder will keep birds happy and healthy during fall and winter days, providing a great, convenient source of food.
 But it’s always a welcome addition to your garden in spring and summer too.
 Who doesn’t love free food, right?

 I also love recycling stuff we’d normally throw away like orange peel.
 I make a lot of citrus vinegar cleaner and I even use some orange peel in my compost but since we eat tons of oranges, there’s still a considerable amount of orange peel we have to throw away.
-So I thought making a bird feeder would be a nice way to recycle some of those peels and put them to a good use instead.
+So I thought making a recycled bird feeder would be a nice way to recycle some of those peels and put them to a good use instead.
 These cheap bird feeders are ridiculously easy and they literally take minutes to make.